 First, I put on the Toree Maxi Dress by One Market ($88).
 I really liked the unique print as well as the style and fabric.
 It was flowy and feminine and would be nice to wear for a variety of occasions.
 Unfortunately, it’s a medium and too long for me.
 I tried it on with some heels and it was still too long.
 I’ve read that stylists can sometimes exchange for a different size, so I may contact her and see if she can get a small, otherwise it will be a return.
-(Update: Stitch Fix has since started offering exchanges.)

 Cindy included some Mazzota Cut-Out Flats by Nine West ($79).

 The color is called Rose Gold.
 It has a slight metallic shine to it but still seems neutral and wearable with many things.
-I think they look especially nice with the light pink tops I’ve gotten from previous Fixes.
+I think they look especially nice with the light pink tops I’ve kept from previous Fixes.
 I’m thinking about keeping them.
 I thought they were fun.